NOAA-ORR-ERD/PyGnome/Installing.rst

   http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/

 Windows:
-  the "official" git for Windows installer is a good bet:
+  The "official" git for Windows installer is a good bet:

   https://git-for-windows.github.io/